cofinalsubnets/lisa/readme.md

 - `X A B` ~ `cons car cdr`
 - `sym` ~ `gensym`
 - `.` show args then newline, return last arg or 0
+- functions for strings & hash tables are not stable
-- other functions defined in `lib/la`
+- other functions defined in `lib`

 ## examples